Salmon Arm’s Roy Sakaki named Hockey Canada Ambassador - Salmon Arm Observer

 Despite his modest nature, Sakaki said he likes the video.
 He also appreciates the many kind words he’s received since being named a Hockey Canada Ambassador.
 Some have come from people he hasn’t seen in years, people he met through coaching or playing hockey, through baseball or during his years as an educator (having retired in 2007 after serving as principal at Parkview Elementary in Sicamous), on whom he left a positive, lasting impression.

-“My first school was a two room school on Mara Lake which is not there now.
-I had a great group of kids there and there was a couple of kids who responded,” said Sakaki, whose daughters have been sharing all the kind words shared about him on social media.
+“My first school was a two-room school on Mara Lake which is not there now.
+I had a great group of kids there and there was a couple of kids who responded,” said Sakaki, whose daughters have been sharing all the kind words about him on social media.
 “They remembered us rebuilding that outdoor rink and playing hockey.
 We played hockey all afternoon there.”

 While he may be somewhat uncomfortable with the title “Mr. Hockey,” Sakaki continues to wear his love for the game on his jersey sleeve.